AdobeDocs/audience-manager.de-DE/help/using/overview/aam-gdpr/aam-gdpr-partners.md

 ## Aktualisierung der Benutzeroberfläche von Audience Manager - Yahoo/Oath/DataX-Integration {#ui-update}

 Zusätzlich zu den oben erwähnten Aktualisierungen des IAB-Frameworks haben Yahoo/Oath/DataX neue Parameter, **gdpr** und **gdpr_mode**, zu ihren Taxonomie- und Audience-APIs hinzugefügt.
-Ihre Parameter teilen Yahoo/Oath/DataX mit, dass sie berechtigt sind, ein bestimmtes Segment als Datenprozessor oder als Datencontroller zu verarbeiten.
+Their parameters inform Yahoo/Oath/DataX that they have the rights to process a certain segment as a Data Processor or as a Data Controller.
 Daher müssen Audience Manager-Kunden, die Segmente an ein Yahoo/Oath/DataX-Ziel senden, den entsprechenden Parameter (Prozessor oder Controller) entsprechend ihrer Vereinbarung mit Oath angeben.

-Wenden Sie sich an Ihren Berater oder an den Kundendienst, um den richtigen Parameter festzulegen.
-Adobe kann dieses Update nur im Namen eines Kunden vornehmen, wenn wir eine schriftliche Korrespondenz erhalten und diese Aktualisierung anfordern.
-Bitte wenden Sie sich an Ihren Yahoo/Oath/DataX-Kundenbetreuer, um die vollständige Definition dieser Parameter zu verstehen.
+Please reach out to your Consultant or Client Care to set the correct parameter.
+Adobe cannot make this update on behalf of a customer unless we receive written correspondence, requesting this update.
+Please reach out to your Yahoo/Oath/DataX representative to understand the full definition of these parameters.

-## Audience Manager-Partner mit Unsegmentierungsfunktionen {#aam-partners-with-unsegmentation}
+## Audience Manager Partners With Unsegmentation Capabilities {#aam-partners-with-unsegmentation}

-Um unseren Kunden bei der Automatisierung von GDPR-Anforderungen zu helfen, benachrichtigt Audience Manager unsere Aktivierungspartner über Löschungsanfragen von Datensubjekten, indem er ihnen Segmentinformationen sendet (oder entfernt).
+In order to help our customers automate GDPR requests, Audience Manager notifies our activation partners about deletion requests from Data Subjects by sending them unsegment (or remove segment) information.

-Einige unserer Aktivierungspartner:
+However, some of our activation partners:

-1. Keine Unterstützung von Nicht-Segment-Anfragen von Adobe und/oder
+1. Cannot support unsegment requests from Adobe and/or
-1. Wir können keine Updates von uns häufiger als einmal in 30 Tagen erhalten.
+1. Are not able to receive updates from us more frequently than once in 30 days.

-In diesen Fällen ist es nicht möglich, Löschanforderungen automatisch über Audience Manager an Aktivierungspartner zu senden.
-Laden Sie sich unser [Partner-Excel-Blatt](/help/using/overview/aam-gdpr/assets/AAM-Partners-July2019.xlsx) herunter, um zu sehen, welche Audience Manager-Aktivierungspartner das Segment nicht unterstützen.
+In those cases, you are not able to send delete requests to activation partners in an automated way through Audience Manager.
+Download our [Partner Excel sheet](/help/using/overview/aam-gdpr/assets/AAM-Partners-October2019.xlsx) to see which Audience Manager activation partners support unsegment.